ansyblenetwork/ansybleblog/_posts/2021-03-09-about-ansyble.md

 #### Is my data safe on Ansyble?
 Will it be here tomorrow, next week, next month, etc?

 It's a legitimate concern.
 So far, Ansyble has been up and running since March 2020.
-If you're reading this, then it is still up and running.
 At the time of writing, Ansyble is free for me to run, so I have no reason to end the project.

 I will make every effort to inform all users if support ends.
 (Until then, keep in mind that there is a neat little export to CSV/Excel function for your backup needs.)